 Often, Russian patronymics and surnames sound very similar.
 Imagine that Ivan Ivanov’s father is also called Ivan.
 The name on his ID would be Иван Иванович Иванов (Ivan Ivanovich Ivanov).
 A woman named Aleksandra has a father named Aleksander (first name) Aleksandrov (surname).
 Her official name would then be Александра (Aleksandra — female first name) Александровна (Aleksandrovna – patronymic) Александрова (Aleksandrova — surname).

-What about aunts and uncles?
+When talking about your mother, father or other family members in Russian, there are a set of rules a little different from addressing friend and strangers.
 Just like in English, it’s common in Russia to use тётя (tyotya — “aunt”) or дядя (dyadya — “uncle”) + first name — so тётя Лена and дядя Женя, for example.
 The short form is used for the first name, such as Лена instead of Елена (Elena) and Женя instead of Евгений (Yevgeny).
 Short forms of names are very popular in Russia.
 Often a name will have five different short forms, and these can only be used by friends, partners or parents.
 And to bring it back to formal versus informal, in some families you use Вы with aunts and uncles, but in others you use ты.
 It just depends!

 Unfortunately, I never knew my grandfathers, so I can’t speak to that familial example.
 My paternal grandmother, Пелагея (Pelageya), I called баба Поля (baba Polja — Grandma Polya).
 But be careful! Баба in combination with a first name is a short form of бабушка (babushka — “grandma”), while баба on its own is a derogatory way to say “woman.”
 My maternal grandmother, Нина (Nina), who raised me, I lovingly called бабулик (babulik — “Grammy”) without the first name.
 For reference, I used ты with both grandmas.